 Exploration activities on the Bruell project have been conducted under the direct supervision of Eldorado Gold Québec employee Nathalie Prud'homme, P.Geo. from Eldorado Gold who is a qualified person as defined by National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101"), and has verified and approved, the scientific and technical disclosure contained in this press release in relation to the Bruell project.
 Eldorado operates its exploration programs according to industry best practices and employs rigorous quality assurance and quality control procedures.
 All results are based on half-core samples of diamond drill core.
 Drill core samples were prepared and analyzed at ALS-Chemex Laboratories in Val d'Or, Quebec.
 All gold assays are based on fire assay analysis of a 30 gm charge followed by an atomic absorption finish.
-Samples were prepared and analyzed at the MSA Lab in Val-d'Or where a 500 gm charge is analyzed for gold by gamma ray with photon assay instrumentation.
+Samples with gold grades above 5.0 g/t were re-assayed and completed with a gravimetric finish.
+Some of the samples were prepared and analyzed at the MSA Lab in Val-d'Or where a 500 gm charge is analyzed for gold by gamma ray with photon assay instrumentation.
 Certified standard reference materials, field duplicates and blank samples were inserted regularly and were closely monitored to ensure the quality of the data.